citp/privacy-policy-historical/o/on/one/onefile.co.uk.md

 ##  Accessing and updating your personal information

 You have the right to access the personal information held about you.
-To obtain a copy of the personal information we hold about you, please send an email to dataprotection@citruslounge.co.uk.
+To obtain a copy of the personal information we hold about you, please send an email to support@onefile.co.uk.

 There will be an administrative charge of £10 for providing a copy of this information.

 ##  How do I change my personal details?

 We want to ensure that we provide you with the best possible service.
 Please therefore always keep us updated of any changes to your personal information, for example, if your email address changes.
-You can do this by accessing your account pages on the website or by emailing dataprotection@citruslounge.co.uk.
+You can do this by accessing your account pages on the website or by emailing support@onefile.co.uk.

 ##  Where we store your personal information